 You have suffered one of the worst losses imaginable.
 No parent should ever have to bury a child.
 Yet, a tragic accident or horrible illness took the life of your child and left your family devastated.
 As you grieve, you are confronted with the terms of the estate plan that your child had developed, and you are concerned not only about the financial decisions that were made, but also about the guardianship of your grandchildren.
+How do you go about defending your grandparent rights?

 What Rights Do You Have as a Grandparent?